What Is Miso And How Is It Made, Used, And Stored?

 You’ll find in the supermarkets typically two main categories of miso white or light miso and red or dark miso.
 When this paste is made by mixing more than one kind of miso, it’s labeled as awase.

-White or light miso has a sweeter and lighter flavor and is yellow or pale sandy in color and is generally used for light dressings and sweets.
+White or light miso has a sweeter and lighter flavor is yellow or pale sandy in color and is generally used for light dressings and sweets.
 The light taste is because of the shorter fermentation.
 White miso contains more grains (like rice or awa) and less amount of soybean.

 Dark or red miso contains a higher amount of soybeans and salt for intense flavor and is mostly used in stews and long braises.
-It’s fermented for few months to several years to produce a stronger, saltier, and funkier flavor.
+It’s fermented for a few months to several years to produce a stronger, saltier, and funkier flavor.
 The color of dark miso ranges from light brown to black.

 Today, you’ll find several varieties of miso in Japan, in fact, each region is famous for different types of this seasoning.
 The most popular varieties of miso are Genmai (mellow, sweet, golden miso paste) and Hatcho (a traditional Mame Miso with no grains).

-Miso Uses
+Miso uses

 Miso can be eaten raw or cooked.
 As it’s a cultured food, add it to your dishes towards the end of cooking.
-Studies suggest that fermented ingredients when boiled, heat will kill active bacteria (probiotic), nixing the health benefits.
+Studies suggest that fermented ingredients when boiled, heat will kill active bacteria (probiotics), nixing the health benefits.
 Usually, this paste is mixed into batters, sauces, soups, and dressings.
 Some of the common uses of miso include:

-• Use in making broth
+- Use in making broth

-• For making miso butter
+- For making miso butter

-• For giving umami flavor to stews and soups
+- For giving umami flavor to stews and soups

-• Use in stir-fries
+- Use in stir-fries

-• Adding flavor to marinades
+- Adding flavor to marinades

-• Use for salad dressing
+- Use for salad dressing

-Cooking with miso is easy as it already comes ready-to-use right out of the container.
+Cooking with miso is easy as it already comes ready to use right out of the container.
 Of course, it’s not eaten alone, thus needs preparation for the other dishes in which you can use it.

 What does it taste like?